ehorvat1/fiat_vehicle_mqtt/README.md

 5) Added a basic version of config file **fiat.cfg** to the repo folder.
 6) Added more logging to function apiRequestAll in api.php
 7) Add 4 more items to MQTT payload: Unix_Timestamps expressed as "Seconds since Jan 01 1970" added 4x
 8) Reduced waiting time for DEEPREFRESH from 300 to 270 seconds.
 So external requests at a 300 sec rate are not canceled by timestamps which are off just by a few seconds.
+Modified file: api.php

 ## Sources